KneeKarePro/WebApp/README.md

 N/A

 ### Additional Progress
-_The ESP32 can successfully host its own wifi and host a connection via websocket_
+_The ESP32 can successfully host its own wifi and establish a connection via websocket_